sonuoha/BuildUSD/README.md

 - `IfcSurfaceStyleRendering` maps to PreviewSurface: baseColor from SurfaceColour (else DiffuseColour), opacity from Transparency, roughness from SpecularRoughness/specular level, metallic from ReflectanceMethod, emissive from EmissiveColour/SelfLuminous.
 SurfaceStyleWithTextures/ImageTexture set the baseColor texture when present; UVs from IfcIndexedPolygonalTextureMap are authored as `primvars:st`.
 - Names drop literal “Undefined” and add a closest CSS color hint when available (`webcolors` preferred; small fallback palette otherwise).
 - Multiple materials → face subsets; iterator materials are not force-overridden beyond IFC precedence.
 Single-material meshes bind the resolved style when only one material id exists and no face-level subsets are defined.
+- Texture safety: only http/https and relative file:// paths are used; absolute file:// paths are ignored for safety.

+Geometry overrides (advanced)
+- You can supply a limited set of geometry overrides via `ConversionOptions.geom_overrides` or `ConversionSettings.geom_overrides`.
+- Supported keys align with ifcopenshell/occ settings (e.g., `mesher-linear-deflection`, `mesher-angular-deflection`, `compute-normals`).
+- Core pipeline settings are fixed internally and ignored if provided here: `use-world-coords`, `model-offset`, `offset-type`, `use-python-opencascade`.
+- Anchoring/model offsets remain controlled by the converter; overrides are merged on top of the defaults where safe.
 Detail / remesh
 - `enable_high_detail_remesh` defaults to False; the iterator mesh is the base geometry. `--detail-mode`/`detail_scope` runs the OCC detail pipeline without remeshing unless remesh is explicitly enabled.
 - OCC detail meshes author under `/World/__PrototypesDetail` (and instance overrides when scoped); the base iterator tessellation remains the primary geometry path.
+- Detail engine routing:
+  - `--detail-engine default` (default) tries IFC subcomponents first, then falls back to OCC.
+  - `--detail-engine occ|opencascade` skips subcomponents and goes straight to OCC.
+  - `--detail-engine semantic|ifc-subcomponents|ifc-parts` runs IFC subcomponent splitting only (no OCC fallback).
+  - `--detail-objects` accepts mixed STEP ids and GUIDs when `--detail-scope object` is used (e.g. `--detail-objects 1265 ubd7n32hksiop`).
+  - Env caps: `OCC_DETAIL_FACE_CAP` skips OCC detail when face count exceeds the cap; `OCC_CANONICAL_MAP_FACE_CAP` skips canonical map building when faces exceed the cap or the mesh is single-material with no item ids.

 Annotation Curve Width Overrides
 - Control the `UsdGeom.BasisCurves` widths authored in geometry2d layers via `--annotation-width-default`, repeated `--annotation-width-rule`, or config files supplied with `--annotation-width-config`.